mrluckywaffles/habstw/README.md

 The easiest way to code in this repo is to make all your changes in the "qatest" directory.
 That's where the real coding happens/file changes matter.

-To see those changes "come to life" in the main site, just run "minify.sh" in the main directory.
-It clears out the current non-qa code, copies qa over, then concats all js files into one larger file (to ease traffic on my modest host provider).
+To see those changes "come to life" in the main site, just run "copy_qa_and_minify.sh" in the main directory.
+It copies (and overwrites) qa into the main directory, then concats all js files into one larger file with a timestamp.

-The ftp.sh also performs the minify if you pass "-m" but you would need creds to ftp soooooo :)
+NOTE: If you delete a directory in qa, you will need to delete it manually in the main site.
+The copy script is cautious about deleting things so that it doesn't wipe out this README or the favicon.

 TODO: